pinkskyxx/VTTPFinalProject/README.md

 - **CORS Issues**: There may be issues related to CORS configuration, especially when deploying to production environments.
 Ensure that the backend is properly configured to handle cross-origin requests.
 - **Mixed Content**: Ensure that all resources are loaded over HTTPS to avoid mixed content errors.

-## **Contributing**

-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements, bug fixes, or other improvements.

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides a comprehensive overview of SHANGE, covering key aspects such as features, technology stack, setup instructions, and deployment details.
-Adjust the repository URLs and any other specifics as needed before placing it in your GitHub repository.